Pectus Excavatum Heart Problems

 Fast Heart Rate & Pectoralis Excavatum

-A study done in 2009 , revealed a close connection between pectus excavatum and fast heart rate, especially after exercise.
+A study done in 2009 revealed a close connection between pectus excavatum and rapid heart rate, especially after exercise.

 In the study, an older person who was physically active complained of a racing heart and trouble with breathing after doing physical exercise.